Apostle Islands National Lakeshore

-The Apostle Islands National Lakeshore is a U.S. national lakeshore consisting of 21 islands (Apostle Islands) and shoreline encompassing 69,540 acre on the northern tip of Wisconsin on the shore of Lake Superior.
+The Apostle Islands National Lakeshore is a U.S. national lakeshore consisting of 21 islands (the Apostle Islands) and shoreline encompassing 69,540 acre in northern Wisconsin, on the shore of Lake Superior.
 It is known for its collection of historic lighthouses, sandstone sea caves, a few old-growth remnant forests, and natural animal habitats.
-It is featured on the America the Beautiful Quarters series.

-The Apostle Islands National Lakeshore is located in Bayfield, Wisconsin, on Lake Superior, the "largest, cleanest, and coldest of the Great Lakes."
-The lakeshore comprises beaches, cliffs, water, and 21 islands.
-Of its area, 42,308 acres is land and 27,232 acres is water, extending 1/4 mile from the 155 miles of shoreline.
+Of its area, 42308 acre is land and 27232 acre is water, extending one-quarter mile from the 155 mi of shoreline.

+The national lakeshore is managed by the National Park Service and headquartered in Bayfield, Wisconsin, on Lake Superior.
 Madeline Island, with commercial establishments of the town of La Pointe, is the only one of the Apostle Islands not included in the national lakeshore, although a portion of the island is protected as Big Bay State Park.
+Apostle Islands National Lakeshore is featured on the America the Beautiful quarters series.